Xevious202/DevNet_Associate_Anki/README.md

 - 2.6 Identify the parts of an HTTP response (response code, headers, body)
 - 2.7 Utilize common API authentication mechanisms: basic, custom token, and API keys
 - 2.8 Compare common API styles (REST, RPC, synchronous, and asynchronous)
-- 2.9 Construct a Python script that calls a REST API using the requests library
+- 2.9 Construct a Python script that calls a REST API using the requests library | 1 "Construct"

-## 3.0 Cisco Platforms & Development 15% | 29 Cards Created
+## 3.0 Cisco Platforms & Development 15% | 34 Cards Created
 - 3.1 Construct a Python script that uses a Cisco SDK given SDK documentation
-- 3.2 Describe the capabilities of Cisco network management platforms and APIs (Meraki, Cisco DNA Center, ACI, Cisco SD-WAN, and NSO) | 7 "Platforms", "API"
+- 3.2 Describe the capabilities of Cisco network management platforms and APIs (Meraki, Cisco DNA Center, ACI, Cisco SD-WAN, and NSO) | 10 "Platforms", "API"
 - 3.3 Describe the capabilities of Cisco compute management platforms and APIs (UCS Manager, UCS Director, and Intersight) | 6 "Platforms", "API"
 - 3.4 Describe the capabilities of Cisco collaboration platforms and APIs (Webex Teams, Webex devices, Cisco Unified Communication Manager including AXL and UDS interfaces, and Finesse) | 6 "Platforms, "API"
 - 3.5 Describe the capabilities of Cisco security platforms and APIs (Firepower, Umbrella, AMP, ISE, and ThreatGrid) | 10 "Platforms", "API"
-- 3.6 Describe the device level APIs and dynamic interfaces for IOS XE and NX-OS
+- 3.6 Describe the device level APIs and dynamic interfaces for IOS XE and NX-OS | 2 "API"
 - 3.7 Identify the appropriate DevNet resource for a given scenario (Sandbox, Code Exchange, support, forums, Learning Labs, and API documentation)
 - 3.8 Apply concepts of model driven programmability (YANG, RESTCONF, and NETCONF) in a Cisco environment
 - 3.9 Construct code to perform a specific operation based on a set of requirements and given API reference documentation such as these: